atindale/intro_to_flask/readme.md

 1. Add CRUD to a page
 2. Look into using Datables for rich display of data
-3. Rename or clone the app and it a project management name
+3. Rename or clone the app and give it a project management name
 4. Add a dashboard type main page.